jaspreet003/Etch-a-Sketch/README.md

-"# Etch-a-Sketch"
+# Etch-a-Sketch

 This project is a dynamic, interactive sketchpad implemented using HTML, CSS, and JavaScript.
 It allows users to create a customizable grid of squares that change color upon mouse hover, creating a pixel art-like effect.
-Below are the key features and functionalities of the sketchpad project.

 ## Features

-- **Dynamic Grid Creation**: Automatically generates a grid of square divs within a "container" div using JavaScript, allowing for easy adjustment of grid dimensions up to a maximum of 40x40 squares.
+- **Dynamic Grid Creation**: Generates a grid of squares based on user input allowing for easy adjustment of grid dimensions up to a maximum of 40x40 squares.

 - **Flexbox Layout**: Utilizes CSS Flexbox for arranging squares in a grid layout, ensuring a consistent and responsive design without the need for CSS Grid.